simshanith/clojurescript-blkblnkt/README.md

 # Clojure + ClojureScript Overview
 This is an example Clojure web app that serves compiled ClojureScript, bringing a modern lisp to both server & browser.

+# Prerequisites

+* Leiningen 2.0 (`brew install lein` then `lein upgrade`)
+* PhantomJS (`brew install phantomjs`)

+# Usage

+1) Clone the repo and `cd` into the project dir.
+2) Run `lein server` to start a REPL and launch the server on port 3000.
+3) Open a new terminal and run `lein browser` to start the ClojureScript REPL server, listening on port 9000.
+4) Open a third terminal and run `phantomjs phantom/repl.js localhost:3000` to connect to the ClojureScript REPL.

+Code away!
+Two nREPL servers are running, accessible to Emacs or your preferred development environment (as well as the terminal they were launched from). console.log()s in the browser environment will appear in the phantomjs terminal.

 #### _“Science without Philosophy is blind...”_
 Clojure builds useful abstractions around discrete problemspaces.
 This design philosophy allows for highly modular components that provide utility for many programming projects.
 These components are easily distributed as projects themselves, allowing open source communities to build on top of and within each library.